The basis for NHR payments to LHNs in New South Wales was advised by the NSW Ministry of Health to be as follows:

 Basis used to determine NHR payments to Local Hospital Networks (LHNs) – New South Wales

-Consistent with last year’s methodology and pursuant with the National Health Reform Agreement (the Agreement), the Ministry of Health has adopted the National Weighted Activity Unit (NWAU) as the currency for Activity-Based Funding with the applicable version being NWAU13, which is different from the previous year (NWAU12).
-In addition, the scope of services under the Agreement from 1 July 2013 has now been expanded to include Mental Health services (Admitted only) and Sub and non-acute services (Admitted and Non Admitted), as such a greater number of facilities are now in scope for ABF.
+Consistent with last year’s methodology and pursuant with the National Health Reform Agreement (the Agreement), the Ministry of Health has adopted the National Weighted Activity Unit (NWAU) as the currency for Activity-Based Funding with the applicable version being NWAU14, which is different from the previous year (NWAU13).

-The Independent Hospital Pricing Authority (IHPA) has also introduced a National Efficient Cost funding model that applies to small regional and remote hospitals.
-NSW has adopted the mechanics of this funding model expressed in a matrix to determine the funding allocation to LHNs for these small hospitals.
+The Independent Hospital Pricing Authority (IHPA) has issued the second National Efficient Cost (NEC14) funding model that applies to small regional and remote hospitals.
+NSW has adopted the mechanics of this funding model expressed in the NEC14 matrix to determine the aggregate funding allocation to LHNs for these small hospitals.

 Ensuring access to health services for local populations is a key objective of NSW health policy.
 The Health Services Act 1997 stipulates that in determining LHN budgets, the Minister have regard to the size and health needs of the local population and provision of services to residents outside the local area.
 Accordingly, targets are adjusted considering factors appropriate to each LHN and service type, rather than simple extrapolation from historical activity data.
 The factors considered are reviewed on an annual basis.

-In 2013-14 a series of elements were applied to each in scope service stream to ensure that activity targets are tailored to the requirements and patterns of each LHN.
-Activity targets are developed by the Ministry and LHNs based on analysis of activity levels over four years to 2011-12 plus forecast 2012-13 activity.
-This analysis was further informed in 2013-14 by the following factors:
+In 2014-15 a series of elements will be applied to each in-scope service stream to ensure that activity targets are tailored to the requirements and patterns of each LHD/SHN.
+Activity targets are developed by the Ministry and LHDs/SHNs based on analysis of activity level drivers.
+This analysis was informed for 2014-15 by the following factors:

 - Weighted population change: providing an indication of expected 'natural' growth

-- Rate of unplanned re-admissions within 28 days, to offset growth
+- Rate of unplanned re-admissions within 28 days

 - Relative Utilisation Rate (RUR) and Health Need Index (HNI)